stephanieruiz/DAT_SF_14/project/README.md

 * What type of machine learning problem this is (from our 2x2 matrix)
 * Why you chose this project

+### June 2: Data Ready

+By June 2, you should have your data set available for mining and modeling.
+The steps may include:

+* data retrieval
+* data cleaning
+* data transformation and filtering
+* feature scaling
+* missing data handling
+* noise removal
+* feature engineering
+* ...

 ### June 16: First Draft Due Before Class